If you buy something through a link on this page, we may earn a small commission. How this works.

-Bottom line: Animal studies have found that inulin can reduce gut inflammation and reduce the growth of precancerous cells.
 This may lead to a reduced risk of colon cancer, but more research is needed.

-May help treat inflammatory bowel disease
+May help treat IBD

-Nevertheless, researchers are not yet ready to recommend the use of inulin in treating IBD (37).
+Nevertheless, researchers are not yet ready to recommend the use of inulin in treating IBD (30).

 However, people who are intolerant to FODMAPs are likely to experience significant side effects.